VR technology: A new future for our online meetings?

-Due to the pandemic, a large part of the population has been spending more time at home for more than a year.
-Whether home office or leisure activities such as workouts, game nights or other hobbies – many things have changed and adapted so much within the past few months that they can now be practiced quite comfortably within one’s own four walls.
+Due to the pandemic, a large part of the population has been spending more time at home for over a year now.
+Whether home office or leisure activities such as workouts, game nights or other hobbies - many things have changed and adapted so much within the past few months that they can now be practiced quite comfortably within one's own four walls.
 The same is probably true for the meeting culture of those who now spend every day in the home office.
-While video calling used to be an exception for most of us, it’s now the rule.
+While video calls used to be an exception for most of us, it is now the rule.
 But what if we could make the meeting experience even more real in the future with the help of innovative virtual reality (VR) technologies?
 The first ready-to-use concepts already exist.

 VR meetings: From home office to virtual office

-Corona forces us to do most of our daily living from home.
+Corona forces us to conduct most of our daily life from home.
 This isolation can have a particularly negative effect on health and psychological well-being, especially for people who live alone.
-Many people are therefore turning to the numerous video meeting solutions that have become established since the start of the pandemic.
+As a result, many people are turning to the numerous video meeting solutions that have been established since the pandemic began.
 Our meeting culture has definitely changed as a result.
-While some have gotten used to it by now, for others it is still exhausting and rather a “burden” to conduct meetings remotely.
-They lack the common togetherness – the “being together in one room”.
+While one or two people have gotten used to it by now, for others it is still exhausting and more of a "burden" to hold meetings remotely.
+They miss the shared togetherness - the "being together in one room".

 So-called VR meeting solutions now represent an alternative.
-Here, meeting participants have the opportunityto join a virtual meeting room using VR glasses and “meet” their colleaguesin a more or less real way.
-Depending on the VR software, for example, each employee creates an avatar, a virtual version of themselves, and meets their colleagues to hold upcoming meetings in as real an environment as possible.
+Here, meeting participants have the opportunity to join a virtual meeting room using VR glasses and "meet" their colleagues in a more or less real way.
+Depending on the VR software, for example, each employee creates an avatar, i.e. a virtual version of themselves, and thus meets their colleagues to hold upcoming meetings in the most real environment possible.
 Those who have the right accessories, such as special hand control tools, can write on virtual whiteboards during meetings, move things back and forth in the room, or congratulate colleagues on goals achieved with a handshake.
-Sounds almost like reality, doesn’t it?
+Sounds almost like reality, doesn't it?

 The new corporate culture - being close to colleagues again thanks to VR?